droidian/porting-guide/debugging-tips.md

 logs might be looked for in recovery.

 Nightly releases embed devtools on the rootfs.
-If you have trouble installing devtools on a stable release, consider trying a nightly image so that you don't need to install it separatedly.
+If you have trouble installing devtools on a snapshot release, consider trying a nightly image so that you don't need to install it separatedly.

 ### Double-check cmdline for the `systempart=` option